 Ogam: Weaving Word Wisdom by Erynn Rowan Laurie

-In Search of the Indo-Europeans by Prof. JP Mallory PhD
+In Search of the Indo-Europeans by Prof. JP Mallory PhD: A dry read, but has useful information.

 Myths and Symbols in Pagan Europe by H.R.
 Davidson